20+ Great Podcasts for Kids

 My boys love the whole show, but their favorite part is the “First Things First” game played on each episode.
 The boys play along, trying to put in historical order three inventions related to the show’s topic.

-If you haven’t listened to this show, definitely start here!
+If you haven’t listened to this show, definitely check out this series even though it’s in the archives.
 As for podcasts for kids, this should definitely be “at the beginning.”

 We like this show so much that we attended a live event a few months ago.
 No surprise, we loved it!
 I can’t recommend this podcast enough.
 Further, if you haven’t listened to every episode, definitely dig through the archives.